shahrukhnxb/OAuth1/README.md

 ## Fork Notes (@kosso)

 - The WP_Query to get_consumer was failing (returning more than one) if there were more than one consumer registered.
--- Edited the query array to just get the consumer by meta_key = key.
+So, edited the query array to just get the consumer by meta_key = key.

 - Added full PHP tests for authenticating to a PHP script using OAuth1 and your (self-hosted or .org) Wordpress details.
 After successfully connecting, further tests can be uncommented out to test media file uploads and creating a new post.

+- Last update : Nov 07, 2014.

 ## Documentation